A NEXTGEN LEARNING SPACE DEsigned to ELEVATE YOUR AIRWAY PRACTICE

 The classic bougie technique uses the bougie by itself to access the trachea and subsequently “railroad” the tube over the device.
 While it can be done by a single operator, the procedure works most efficiently when an assistant is available.

 how to navigate this space

-This space is organized from rapid review to deep dive; bringing you the most essential knowledge first.
+This space is organized from rapid review to deep dive to bring you the most essential knowledge first.
 Getting started is as simple as scrolling down.
-You can also customize your learning and go directly to a topic by clicking on any link in the navigation tool below.👇
+You can also customize your learning and go directly to a topic by clicking on a link in the navigation tool below.👇

 Real time too slow for you?
 This high speed selection will jog your memory, give you the highlights, and prime you for what comes next. ⏩

 Take some time to dig into the details and watch this full procedure video on the classic bougie technique.
 If you don’t have a partner it can be done solo but works great with two!

 be a good assistant

 The choreography of bougie-assisted intubation requires that you be in sync with the intubator.
 Watch this to ensure you know the basic responsibilities and timing of your role.

 Hands on learning is integrated into our design allowing you to move seamlessly between the digital and physical space.

 Find this tabletop card for guided learning at your own pace, in a judgement free zone, and then take advantage of remote and in person expert coaches at our live events.